MUSE Study of Two Giant Low-surface-brightness Galaxies with Compact Satellites: Summary

 \section{Summary}

-Below we summarize the main findings and the insights of this study: \begin{itemize} \item Using our MUSE observations, we constructed detailed kinematic maps of the stellar and ionized gas components, along with spatially resolved maps of stellar age and metallicity for both stars and gas in two gLSBGs with compact satellites: UGC~1382 and AGC~192040.
+Below, we summarize the main findings and the insights of this study: \begin{itemize} \item Using our MUSE observations, we constructed detailed kinematic maps of the stellar and ionized gas components, along with spatially resolved maps of stellar age and metallicity for both stars and gas in two gLSBGs with compact satellites: UGC~1382 and AGC~192040.
 We confirm gaseous counter-rotation in UGC~1382, while no counter-rotation is found in AGC~192040.
 Both galaxies host old, metal-rich bulges and stellar disks with mean luminosity-weighted ages of 4–6 Gyr.
-Their gas metallicity gradients are nearly flat, and BPT diagnostics indicate the presence of low-luminosity AGNs in both systems. \item The calculated values of effective oxygen yield in the outer regions of the galaxies are abnormally high.
-This may reflect either the accretion of already enriched gas or, as we argue, the presence of a substantial gas reservoir that remains chemically under-evolved due to its low volume density and inefficient star formation, which does not make a noticeable contribution to the emission spectrum. \item Despite both galaxies are gLSBGs and have compact satellites, their formation scenarios may be different.
-For AGC~192040 we propose the gas accretion from the filament followed by the intermediate mass merger with the companion possessing a prograde orbit.
-For UGC~1382 multiple mergers are most suitable to explain the observed properties.
-In both cases the systems have had enough time to settle down -- the last mergers responsible for their observed gas properties should happened $6-8$ Gyr ago. \end{itemize}
+Their gas metallicity gradients are nearly flat.
+BPT diagnostics indicate the \revone{possible} presence of low-luminosity AGNs \revone{(LINERs)} in both systems. \item \revone{The high value of the effective oxygen yield in the outer regions of both galaxies appears to be a consequence of the impossibility of fulfilling the condition of “instantaneous” gas enrichment, which fails in regions with low gas density in the absence of effective mechanisms for its rapid mixing.}

+\item Despite both galaxies being gLSBGs and having compact satellites, their formation scenarios may be different.
+For AGC~192040, we propose the gas accretion from the filament or \revone{from the cooling hot halo gas \citep[][]{Zhuetal2018}}, followed by the intermediate mass merger with the companion possessing a prograde orbit.
+For UGC~1382, multiple mergers are most suitable to explain the observed properties.
+In both cases, the systems have had enough time to settle down -- the last mergers responsible for their observed gas properties should happened $6-8$ Gyr ago. \end{itemize}